Unless you’ve got a green thumb and a big backyard, you’re probably eager for farmers to load shelves with fresh local produce in fall.

 Queen of cuisine Martha Stewart called pomegranate seeds “jewels that make sweet and savory recipes sparkle.”

 The slightly tart little bursts of flavor also pack a seriously big punch for their health benefits.
-Research shows that pomegranates can help prevent high blood pressure, premature aging, inflammation, and effects from carcinogens that may cause cancer (especially prostate cancer).
+Research shows that pomegranates may help prevent high blood pressure, premature aging, inflammation, and effects from carcinogens that may cause cancer (especially prostate cancer).
 They have three times more antioxidants than red wine or green tea.
 They’re also thought to be aphrodisiacs, and may, indeed, increase testosterone levels.
 One pomegranate can hold over 600 “arils,” juicy seed pods, and the seeds’ healthy oil is also used both internally and externally.
 Try pomegranate in a recipe with warm spiced pears!